SciML/Catalyst.jl/docs/src/model_simulation/examples/interactive_brusselator_simulation.md

 ## [Extending the interactive visualization](@id extending_interactive_visualization)

 You can further extend this visualization by:
-- Adding other interactive elements, such as buttons or dropdowns to control different aspects of the simulation or visualization.
+- Adding other interactive elements, such as [buttons](https://docs.makie.org/stable/reference/blocks/button) or [dropdown menus](https://docs.makie.org/stable/reference/blocks/menu) to control different aspects of the simulation or visualization.
 - Adding additonal axes to the plot, such as plotting the derivatives of the species.
 - Color coding the slider and slider labels to match the plot colors.